Pentagram

 path=path to U8 directory

 Right now Pentagram assumes some default settings that don't need to be set to make Pentagram work.
-The settings below are these default settings.
+The settings below are the default settings.

 [pentagram]